airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_18](https://github.com/airaperez/Portfolio-Projects/assets/110292677/9c677a70-cc61-4c31-8ebf-ee87a067a50d)

 The plot above shows that the three most common outcomes for sick animals taken to the shelter are being transferred, subjected to euthanasia, or being adopted.
+As noted earlier in the analysis of the distribution of outcomes, though only less animals were taken in for a euthanasia request, a relatively higher proportion ultimately underwent the said procedure.
+Through the graph above, it becomes evident that euthanasia has been a common outcome of sick animals, hence the increase in the proportion of euthanasia outcomes.

+Lastly, it is also of note that only a small percentage of sick animals died due to other causes apart from euthanasia.
+This is indicative of the shelter's efforts and commitment to caring for the animals and minimizing mortality rates as much as possible, staying true to its title of being the largest no-kill animal shelter in the US.